m3mentomor1/Automated-Model-Training_with_Azure-ML/README.md

 - In the left navigation pane, go to **Automated ML**, then click ``+ New Automated ML job``.<br><br>
 - In the **Job name** section, enter a name for your training job. (***Note:** You can choose any name, but for this project, you can simply name it "Deposit-Subscription-Prediction".*)<br><br>
-- In the **Experiment name** section, select "Create new". (***Note:**  If this is your first time creating an experiment/job or you don't have any existing experiments, this section might be grayed out and defaulted to "Create new".
+- In the **Experiment name** section, select "Create new". (***Note:**  If this is your first time creating an experiment/job or you don't have any existing experiments, this section might be grayed out & defaulted to "Create new".
 If this is the case, leave it as is.)<br><br>
 - In the **New experiment name** section, enter a name for your experiment. (***Note:** You can choose any name, but for this project, you can name it "Binary-Classification" since the model we will train is a binary classification model.*)<br><br>
 - In the **Description** section, you can also put a description about your experiment. (**Optional**)<br><br>
 - Click **Next**.<br><br>